timotheonbjr/typo3-pizpalue/Documentation/Introduction/Index.rst

-The extension `easyconf <https://extensions.typo3.org/extension/easyconf>`__ has been configured to provide an easy way for non technical website owners to setup their website.
+The extension `easyconf <https://extensions.typo3.org/extension/easyconf>`__ has been configured to provide an easy way for non technical website owners to set up their website.
 The following is taken care of automatically:

--  Domain related settings used in the content and site configuration
+-  Domain-related settings used in the content and site configuration
--  SEO related settings in the site configuration for "page not found", `robots.txt` and `sitemap.xml`
+-  SEO-related settings in the site configuration for "page not found", `robots.txt` and `sitemap.xml`
--  News related configurations in site configuration
+-  News related configuration in site configuration
--  Logo and app icon configurations
+-  Logo and app icon configuration
--  Google font configurations
+-  Google font configuration

 .. figure:: ../Images/Introduction/Easyconf.jpg
    :width: 700px